Organizer

 Paycor: Support

-There is also a searchable database, which is an online support center.
-This database gets divided into sections- employees, and administrators, the latter requiring login with account credentials.
+The searchable database gets divided into sections – a public employee area and a password-protected administrator section.
 On the employee side, there are the expected topics, such as setup and use of the mobile app, and we appreciate that some of this info is presented via short and easy to understand videos.

 Paycor: Final verdict